Pages from Service Info Tech 1989-1994.pdf

 Self-monitor

 Great differences in voltage on connections El and E2 are recognized as faults on the thermo elements or their power supplying leads by a circuit integrated in the ignition circuit monitoring relay.
-This always causes switching off of fuel injection circuit for ignition circuit II and activation of the green light emitting diode.
+This always causes switching off of fuel injection circuit for ignition circuit I or II and activation of the green or red light emitting diode.
 Resistance can be measured on connections El and E2 of a disconnected relay plug with an ohmmeter to check the thermo elements and power supplying leads.

 Approx. 5 to 10 ohms between El and E2 for perfect condition thermo elements and leads.